Change is inevitable, and we all face life-altering decisions at some point.

 I am admittedly a creature of habit.

-I love my routines and even after a wonderful vacation, have a sense of longing to “get back to normal”.
+I love my routines and, even after a wonderful vacation, long to “get back to normal.”

-In many ways this works well; it lessens the number of decisions to make which has been shown to reduce stress, and it helps me plan my day with ease.
+In many ways, this works well; it lessens the number of decisions to make, which has been shown to reduce stress and helps me plan my day easily.

-But routine often leads to a rut, and that is no way to foster change!
+But routine often leads to a rut, which is no way to foster change!

-The good news for those who are comforted by routine is that you don’t have to drastically alter everything to welcome change in your life.
+The good news for those comforted by routine is that you don’t have to drastically alter everything to welcome change in your life.

 Trying a new place for your morning coffee, taking a different route home from work, or switching up what you do for a workout are all small changes that can give you a fresh perspective on your day.